 Our experience has shown that improving researchers’ communication skills directly impacts the quality of media coverage of their areas of expertise.

-Researchers can apply these same skills to improve their research impact, raise the profile of important issues, attract funding and engage with peers and public.
+Researchers can apply these same skills to improve their research impact, raise the profile of important issues, attract funding and engage with peers and the public.

 The Science Media SAVVY programme’s overarching goals are to:

 - broaden the pool of researchers willing and able to engage effectively with an increasingly time-poor media